AgentA12/Regex_Guide/Develop/gist-template.md

 In this group we are looking for any character from a-z and digits 0-9.
 Also we have to use the case insensitive flag to match capital letters.

-we are also allowing any _. or dashes.
-Note we have a backslash before the .
-Recall. has a special meaning so we need to escape it with \\.
+We are also allowing any _. or dashes.
+Note we have a backslash before the ., recall the . has a special meaning so we need to escape it with \\.

 We then end with a + (greedy).
 This makes our first group.
 "John_doe" will be valid.